History of Marshall, Texas: 19th century

 Marshall's "Railroad Era" began in the early 1870s.
 Harrison County citizens voted to offer $300,000 bond subsidy, and the City of Marshall offered to donate land north of the downtown to the Texas and Pacific Railway if the company would move to Marshall.
 T&P President Jay Gould accepted and located the T&P's workshops and general offices for Texas in Marshall.
 The city benefited immediately from a population explosion.
 By 1880 the city was one of the South's largest cotton markets.
 The city's new prosperity became apparent when the first department store in Texas, J. Weisman and Co., opened in 1878.
 Many Jews, too, moved to Marshall following the arrival of the railroad and a temple was erected in 1900.

 Maplecroft, as it appears today, stands at the corner of Travis and Grove Streets in Downtown Marshall, Texas.
 It is now the center piece of Starr Family Home State Historic Site.

 During this period of wealth many of the city's now historic homes were constructed.
 Homes such as Maplecroft, commissioned by James F. Starr.
 The 1871 Starr home is a two-story frame, late Greek Revival structure with some Victorian styling.
 Craftsmen, such as shipwrights, and building materials were shipped from New Orleans to Marshall.

 Marshall Pottery was founded by W. F. Rocker in Marshall in 1895.
 Rocker located the business in East Texas because of its abundant water and white clay deposits.
+It makes red clay pottery.

 Despite the prosperity of the railroad era, poverty continued to be a problem in the city among all races, but tensions between whites and African-Americans continued to worsen as segregation crystallized in the city.
 The rural areas of Harrison County saw greater interaction between white people and African-Americans.
 There, whites and blacks being neighbors was commonplace.
 Even though the areas surrounding Marshall were somewhat integrated, racism certainly was still apparent in everyday life.
 The fact that several planters divided up sizable tracts of land and gave them to their former slaves may also have contributed to these tensions.